a1364t/coding-challenge-python/README.md

 ## Usage

 Just clone the code and use it.
 It is in pure python 3.
+A request payload is posted to the API in JSON format.
+The JSON data include some fields and some nested dictionary fields.
+JSON data is filtered based on DRM enabled and episodeCount > 0.
+The returned JSON contains the following field from the request:

+- image - corresponding to image/showImage from the request payload
+- slug
+- title

 ## How to run the code

-- First install virtual environment by this command:
+- First, install virtual environment by this command:
 ```
 $ pip install virtualenv
 ```